mansik64/Functions-and-Errors---ETH-AVAX/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.7;

-contract TravelReservation {
+contract AccountManagement {

-    // Define an enum for different travel destinations enum Location { London, Dubai, Africa, Korea }

-    // Structure to store travel reservation details struct Reservation {
+    // Structure to store customer account details struct Customer {
-        address customer;
-        Location location;
-        uint ticketCount;
-        bool isApproved;
+        bool exists;
+        string name;
+        uint age;
     }

-    // Mapping for storing reservations with unique identifiers mapping(uint => Reservation) public reservations;
+    // Mapping for storing customer accounts
-    uint public nextReservationId = 1; // Keeps track of next reservation ID
+    mapping(address => Customer) public customers;

+    // Event for new account creation
+    event AccountCreated(address customer, string name, uint age);

+    // Event for account update
+    event AccountUpdated(address customer, string name, uint age);

-    // Function to create a new travel reservation function createReservation(address _customer, Location _location, uint _ticketCount) public {
+    // Function to create a new customer account function createAccount(string memory _name, uint _age) public {
+        require(!customers[msg.sender].exists, "Account already exists");
+        require(bytes(_name).length > 0, "Name is required");
-        require(_ticketCount > 0, "Ticket count must be greater than zero");
+        require(_age > 0, "Age must be greater than zero");

-        Reservation memory newReservation = Reservation(_customer, _location, _ticketCount, false);
-        reservations[nextReservationId] = newReservation;
-        nextReservationId++;
+        customers[msg.sender] = Customer(true, _name, _age);
+        emit AccountCreated(msg.sender, _name, _age);
     }

-    // Function to approve a reservation
-    function approveReservation(uint _reservationId) public {
-        require(reservations[_reservationId].customer == msg.sender, "Only the customer can approve their reservation");
-        require(reservations[_reservationId].isApproved == false, "Reservation already approved");
+    // Function to update an existing customer account function updateAccount(string memory _name, uint _age) public {
+        require(customers[msg.sender].exists, "Account does not exist");
+        require(bytes(_name).length > 0, "Name is required");
+        require(_age > 0, "Age must be greater than zero");

+        customers[msg.sender].name = _name;
-        reservations[_reservationId].isApproved = true;
+        customers[msg.sender].age = _age;
+        emit AccountUpdated(msg.sender, _name, _age);
     }

-    // Function to view reservation details
-    function viewReservation(uint _reservationId) public view returns (Reservation memory) {
+    // Function to view customer account details function viewAccount() public view returns (Customer memory) {
-        require(reservations[_reservationId].customer == msg.sender, "Unauthorized to view reservation");
+        require(customers[msg.sender].exists, "Account does not exist");
-        return reservations[_reservationId];
+        return customers[msg.sender];
     }

-    // Function to cancel a reservation before it is approved function cancelReservation(uint _reservationId) public {
-        require(reservations[_reservationId].customer == msg.sender, "Only the customer can cancel their reservation");
-        require(reservations[_reservationId].isApproved == false, "Cannot cancel an approved reservation");

-        delete reservations[_reservationId];
 }
-}
 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.7" (or another compatible version), and then click on the "Compile TravelBooking.sol" button.
+Make sure the "Compiler" option is set to "0.8.7" (or another compatible version), and then click on the "Compile AccountManagement.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "TravelBooking" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "AccountManagement" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it.
-The `TravelReservation` Solidity contract enables users to manage travel bookings on the Ethereum blockchain.
-It supports destinations (London, Dubai, Africa, Korea) and stores booking details (traveler, destination, travel date, ticket count, confirmation status) in a mapping identified by unique booking IDs.
-Users can create bookings, which initially have an unconfirmed status, and confirm bookings later.
-Travelers can view their own booking details, ensuring privacy.
-The contract maintains a counter for the next booking ID, ensuring each booking is uniquely identified.
-The system includes functions to create, confirm, and view bookings with authorization checks for security.
+The `AccountManagement` Solidity contract enables users to manage travel bookings on the Ethereum blockchain.

 #### Author
 Mansi Shukla - Chandigarh University BE-C.S.E Students